a curated selection of Russell Kirk’s perennial essays

 The average child of 1979, nevertheless, is less interested in books than was the average child of 1929, say.
 Among the several reasons for this decay of interest, the biggest is television.
 It is true that television can and does stimulate children’s interest in certain good books that have been adapted to television programming: thus we have had a tremendous healthy revival of Laura Ingalls Wilder’s Little House on the Prairie series, in its many volumes; similarly, Louisa May Alcott’s Little Women and other Alcott books have won hundreds of thousands of new readers through television showings.

 In general, however, the habit of television-watching tends to draw children away from books and to impede their development of reading-skill.
-In the long run, this tendency works mischief: for the knowledge acquired from the flickering screen is less than that acquired from a comparable period of book-reading; and while a child may turn back repeatedly to a book, if he wishes, rarely can he watch again the same television program.
+In the long run, this tendency works mischief: for the knowledge acquired from the flickering screen is less than that acquired from a comparable period of book-reading.

 So today it is especially desirable that parents, elder brother and sisters, friends, and teachers encourage children to read attentively, rather than contenting themselves with television-viewing.
 It may not suffice to depend on drawing books out from school libraries or public libraries; all households should possess a private collection of books for the children (or, nowadays, the child, more commonly) so that at least a few books, worth re-reading often, will be ready to hand.
 What with paperbacks and other inexpensive editions of children’s books, almost no family needs to be without a shelf of books for boys and girls.
-(If the choice must be made, it is better to buy several hundred dollars’ worth of individual good books than to buy a children’s encyclopedia costing the same sum: most children, alas, pretty well ignore a home encyclopedia.)
 The books which I am going to mention might form the core of such a children’s collection.

 I am thinking of reasonably intelligent children with reasonable proficiency in the art of reading.
 Children curiously gifted can and will read books more “advanced” than most of those I name here; while children upon whom poor reading instruction has been inflicted, or who lack talent for abstractions generally, will have trouble mastering these books unaided.
 In general, these are books which (except for those published quite recently) have been found suitable for typical children over several generations, and which therefore ought not to be rejected as impossibly demanding.